Lau, Nigeria

-Lau is a Local Government Area in Taraba State, Nigeria.
-Its headquarters is in the town of Lau and the area is dominated by Hausa Fulani people.
-Lau Local government has a border with Ardo Kola, Jalingo, Yorro and Zing local governments of Taraba state.
+Lau is a town and Local Government Area in Taraba State, Nigeria.
+The area is dominated by Hausa Fulani people and has a border with Ardo Kola, Jalingo, Yorro and Zing local governments of Taraba state.
 It also shares a border with Numan, Adamawa State.

-The currently Lamido of Lau is Alhaji Abubakar Umar Danburam III.
-There is only one and only Gimbiya in Lau chiefdom, Bilkisu Abubakar Umar Danburam III, the third daughter of HRH Alh Abubakar Umar Danburam III.
-She was appointed as Gimbiya by her father the Chief,Sarki or Lamido of Lau immediately after his appointment as the chief of Lau in 2006 - Alhaji Adamu Umar Kunini, widely respected as Shettiman Lau.

 Etymology

 The name of the town literally means ‘mud’ in the local Lau language.

 Geography

 It has an area of 1,660 km^{2} and a population of 149,700 at the 2022 census.

 The postal code of the area is 662.

 Climate

-The wet season is oppressive, with temperature ranging from 61°F to 100°F year round, rarely dropping below 56°F or above 106°F. With an average daily high temperature of exceeding 97°F, the hot season spans 2.3 months, from February 6 to April 15.
-With an average high temperature of 100°F and low temperature of 75°F, March is the hottest month of the year in Lau.
-The 3.5-month chilly season, which runs from June 25 to October 10th, has daily highs that are typically lower than 87°F. December is the coldest month of the year in Lau, with an average high temperature of 92°F and low temperature of 63°F.
+The wet season is oppressive, with temperature ranging from 61 °F to 100 °F year round, rarely dropping below 56 °F or above 106 °F. With an average daily high temperature of exceeding 97 °F, the hot season spans 2.3 months, from February 6 to April 15.
+With an average high temperature of 100 °F and low temperature of 75 °F, March is the hottest month of the year in Lau.
+The 3.5-month chilly season, which runs from June 25 to October 10th, has daily highs that are typically lower than 87 °F. December is the coldest month of the year in Lau, with an average high temperature of 92 °F and low temperature of 63 °F.